The privatized Channel 4 will result in the loss of international news programs | ExBulletin

 Potential investors will include large US companies.

-The government has said that relocating Channel 4 to private ownership and changing its tasks could ensure its success and sustainability in the future.
+The government has said the relocation of Channel 4 to private ownership and the change of its duties could ensure “its future success and sustainability”.

 The consultation will also review the regulation of streaming services such as Netflix, Disney + and Amazon Prime Video.

-It will consider whether new rules about fairness and accuracy are needed for documentaries and news content on platforms to level the playing field with broadcasters, who are regulated by the Ofcom supervisor.
+It will consider whether new rules about fairness and accuracy are needed for documentaries and news content on platforms to “level the playing field” with broadcasters, who are regulated by the Ofcom watchdog.

-Channel 4s chief executive Alex Mahon previously said the broadcaster could have various advantages if privatized and warned not to do anything irreversible that could damage some of the things we do for the sector.
+Channel 4 chief executive Alex Mahon previously said the broadcaster could have “different advantages” if privatized and warned not to do anything “irreversible” that could “damage some of the things we do for the sector”. “.

-This is about ensuring that there is a long-term future in a world very different from what most people are familiar with.
+“It’s about ensuring that there is a long-term future in a world very different from what most people are familiar with.”

-Colin Browne, chairman of Voice of the Listener and Viewer, who represents the interests of citizens in broadcasting, said it was difficult to see how the privatization of Channel 4 would benefit viewers.
+Colin Browne, chairman of Voice of the Listeners and Viewers, who represents the interests of citizens on the broadcast, said it was “hard to see” how the privatization of Channel 4 would benefit viewers.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online